rahul-x-verma/Polaris/README.md

 The heart of this application is a database containing information about each time a bus operated by Bear Transit or the Night Safety Shuttle stops somewhere.
 Finding a path between two points involves creating a graph data structure from this database and using Breadth-First Search.
+The user interface is managed by Flask, with Twitter Bootstrap powering the front end.